google/ci_edit/readme.md

 ### The ci_text editor

 The world does need another text editor.
+(Or at least I think so).

 There are other fine curses based editors.
 I found that I was often trying to tweak them to get just what I wanted.
 Almost as often, some aspect of those